1006 Absence from Work

 -

 Unused leave and the record of forfeited leave will not transfer into an Executive branch agency from the County Board of Health, Community Service Boards or Board of Health Community Operated Programs.
 Transferring employees are considered new hires for purposes of graduated annual leave accrual.
-An exception applies to classified employees whose unused sick, annual, and personal leave and record of forfeited leave will transfer into the Executive branch.
+An exception applies to classified employees whose unused sick, annual, personal leave and forfeited leave will transfer into the Executive branch.

 -